AlexGalays/abyssa-js/README.md

 - Can use traditional anchor # links to jump to sections in all browsers without using JS

 cons:
-- Slower browsing in HTML4 browsers: Everytime a state change occurs, the page full reloads, the router initializes again, etc.
+- Slower browsing in HTML4 browsers: Everytime a state change occurs, the page fully reloads, the router initializes again, etc.
 - Some UX become impossible to deliver.
 Ex: A three steps form process where each step has its own route and where the state accumulates in JS before being sent to the server after the final step.

 ```javascript